 Proven Track Record

 For the past 15 years, Planet Aid-supported programs have built and staffed schools, established on-going health initiatives, and helped train farming cooperatives to address the fundamental issues that face local populations every day.
+And PA is not limited by location or climate - it provides aid wherever it is needed, whether in hot desert zones where water is scarce and heat is an issue, or in colder regions where warm clothing is required.
+Donated clothing includes sandals and t shirts, to boots and warm clothing, like the donated North Face Gotham jackets that were provided by the manufacturer to support the indigenous people of Alaska & Northern Canada.
+Corporations like North Face donate unsold inventory in exchange for the promotional benefit of their good will.
+Children are the most vulnerable to climate issues, so PA often focuses on their comfort.
 Individuals who attended Planet Aid-funded schools as children are now returning to their villages to teach a new generation after graduating from one of 26 teacher training colleges which Planet Aid supports.
 This has resulted in over 3,000 new teachers entering the education system every year.
 The same is true of agricultural and vocational programs supported by Planet Aid.
 Knowledge and resources introduced by Planet Aid and its partners have been passed through to new generations of farmers and workers over the years, thanks to Planet Aid’s consistency of mission.
 Farmers’ Clubs supported by Planet Aid have demonstrated year-to-year improvements in food production, income, and reduction of crop loss.
 Numerous stories abound of farmers moving from purely subsistence-level farming to achieving extra-income by selling surplus crops.
 Many of these farmers recorded double and triple-digit increases in harvest totals after implementing new crop techniques learned at Farmers’ Clubs.

 Planet Aid, Inc. supports Child Aid community Development programs operated by members of the Federation Humana People to People worldwide.
 The program is based upon an adaptable model that changes to suit the needs of each community.
 The program has different focus areas, or lines, that it pursues in order to help people create sustainable Development and improve the lives of future generations.